UT-MPC/pxt-moveSMART/tutorial5b.md

 Today, we will add new variables to help **compute** our step rate.

+Our step rate is different for different activities.

 If we are walking, we usually take more than 60 steps per minute.
 If we're running, we usually take more than 100 steps per minute.

+## Step 7

 To **compute** step rate, we need to change our timer's seconds into minutes.